p41s4/RansomwareDB/README.md

 # RansomwareDB - Threat Actor Monitoring System

 A comprehensive system for monitoring and analyzing threat actors, with a focus on ransomware groups.
 The system provides real-time scoring based on various risk factors and sends email notifications for critical threats.
+The key point of this tool is that you can set your own parameters.

 ## Features